TechnicJelle/GPUForBeginners/docs/chapter03/README.md

 They are very useful to the same operation on multiple pieces of data at the same time.
 We will use them more in the next chapter.

-By the way, yes, you saw that correctly: we are using a 4D data structure here instead of a 3D one.
+By the way, yes, you saw that correctly: we are using a 4D data structure here instead of a 3D one for the output position.
 This is used for some perspective mathematics that we will cover later.
 The last value of the `float4` for positions is called `w`.

-Now that we have our input and output defined, we can write our main function.
+Now that we have our input and output defined, we can write our Vertex Shader's main function.

 We create an instance of the `Output` struct and name it `output`.
 Then we set the `.Position` of the `output` to a new `float4` with the xyz from the `input`.